 Course Drop Deadline for Spring 2020

-You may drop a semester course or a 2nd 8-week course (POT B) through April 30 in Enterprise Self-Service.
+You may drop a semester course or a 2nd 8-week course (POT B) through May 6 in Enterprise Self-Service.
 If you plan to graduate in May 2020, please be sure to consult with your Admissions/Records Officer before dropping any courses.
-If dropping a course will take you below 12 semester hours, please submit an Underload Request (form will be available on April 3).
+If dropping a course will take you below 12 semester hours, please submit an Underload Request.
 The Underload Request will need to be approved before you can drop the courses.
+If you are an International Student on F-1 or J-1 visa status, you must also seek Reduced Course Load approval from ISSS.

 Overload Requests for Spring 2020